 All of our drug candidates are at an early stage of development and the historical rate of failures for drug candidates is extremely high.
-Our three Phase IIstage clinical programs are ACP-103 as an adjunctive therapy for schizophrenia, ACP-103 for treatment-induced dysfunctions in Parkinson's disease, and ACP-104 for the treatment of schizophrenia.
+Our four internal Phase II-stage clinical programs are ACP-103 for Parkinson's disease psychosis, ACP-103 as an adjunctive therapy for schizophrenia, ACP-103 for sleep maintenance insomnia, and ACP-104 for the treatment of schizophrenia.
+We also have a neuropathic pain program in Phase II clinical trials in collaboration with Allergan.